 While all of these WordPress theme builder plugins let you design your entire website using visual, drag-and-drop interfaces, they all approach things in a somewhat different way.

-For that reason, it’s hard to recommend a single plugin because they all have their own strengths and weaknesses and appeal to different audiences.
+Therefore, it’s hard to recommend a single plugin because they all have their own strengths and weaknesses and appeal to different audiences.